amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.1-draft.rst

     <assigned_regions>Region1, Region_2, Region 3</assigned_regions>

-* `"permeability`" is the permeability and has the attributes `"x`", `"y`", and `"z`".
-Permeability or hydraulic_conductivity must be specified but not both.
-Reading permeability from the attributes of an Exodus II file is also available.

 Permeability
 ------------

+Permeability or hydraulic_conductivity must be specified but not both.
+If specified as constant values, permeability has the attributes `"x`", `"y`", and `"z`".
+Permeability may also be extracted from the attributes of an Exodus II file, or generated as a gslib file.

 .. code-block:: xml